jameskohjunwei/youtrip-statement-extraction/README.md

 # Youtrip Statement Extraction
- Using a Python script, this tool efficiently converts PDF statements into a CSV file format.
+This python script efficiently converts PDF statements into a CSV file format.

  # Why did i write this script?
  I have a slight obsession with retrospectively tracking my finances - my initial credit card statement project was the catalyst to my curiousity [see more here](https://github.com/jameskohjunwei/monthly-finance-automation).
 This script is a follow up to that system.